alpaca-lang/alpaca/Tour.md

 ### Atoms<a id="sec-3-1-3" name="sec-3-1-3"></a>

-Atoms in MLFE are just text prefixed with `:`, e.g. `:this_is_an_atom` and `:soIsThis1`.
+Atoms in Alpaca are just text prefixed with `:`, e.g. `:this_is_an_atom` and `:soIsThis1`.

 ### Strings<a id="sec-3-1-4" name="sec-3-1-4"></a>

-Strings in MLFE are all assumed UTF-8 and will be encoded as such:
+Strings in Alpaca are all assumed UTF-8 and will be encoded as such:

     "This is a string"
     "so is 한국 and 日本"